FloSchuberth/cSEM/README.md

   - `summarize()` : summarize the results
   - `verify()` : verify admissibility of the estimates

 Tests are performed by using the test family of functions.
-Currently the following tests are implemented:
+Currently, the following tests are implemented:

   - `testOMF()` : performs a test for overall model fit
   - `testMICOM()` : performs a test for composite measurement invariance